click on the menu below to navigate this site

 Looking toward the stars.

 Julia and I would like to thank everyone who helped us make our wedding so wonderful.
-And Julia and I would like to thank everyone who attended in person; and those who attended in sprit.
+And we would like to thank everyone who attended in person and those who attended in spirit.

 Wedding Video